Best Doorbell Cameras for Low Lighting 2025

 Artificial Intelligence

 The Nest Doorbell is a Google product, so it’s smart and AI-powered.
-When I say “smart,” I mean the Nest can tell a man from a dog from a package.
-Smart alerts are free.
-The Nest Doorbell also supports advanced facial recognition — a feature they call Friendly Faces — which lets you train your Nest camera to not only recognize a human, but also to recognize specific humans and alert you accordingly.
-The only rain on this AI parade is that Friendly Faces isn’t free.
-You’ll need a basic Nest Aware plan to unlock it.
+Smart alerts are free and can distinguish people from other moving objects.
+The Nest Doorbell also supports advanced facial recognition — a feature they call Familiar Face Alerts — which lets you train your Nest camera to not only recognize a human, but also to recognize specific humans and alert you accordingly.
+The only rain on this AI parade is that Familiar Face Alerts isn’t free.
+You’ll need a basic Nest Aware plan to unlock it ($8 per month for unlimited Nest cameras).

 -